sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

 )
 ```

-After running this script you should now have a new asset: `vit_b_16_batchable.nnef.tgz`.
+After running this script you should have a new asset: `vit_b_16_batchable.nnef.tgz`.
-Looking at the `graph.nnef` there is now 2 new obvious things:
+Looking at the `graph.nnef` there is 2 new obvious things:

 - A new extension at the beginning of the file with the introduced symbol